Update Statement

 #![allow(unused)] fn main() { let ref _updated_weapon = update::<WeaponOld>(old_weapon.clone().id) .patch([nice.patch_add(true), bunchOfOtherFields.patch_add(56)]) .return_one(db.clone()) .await; }

-In the above example, the patch_add
+In the above example, the patch_add operation adds the nice field with the

-to the created_weapon
+value true to the created_weapon object.

 Using the Patch Replace Operation

-operation replaces the value of a field with a new value.
+The patch_replace operation replaces the value of a field with a new value.
 It

 allows you to update a field to a different value.